Azure-Samples/azure-app-service-ai-scenarios-integrated-sample/README.md

-# Azure AI Scenarios - Sample Application for App Service
+# Azure App Service AI Scenarios: Complete Sample with AI Foundry Integration

 This sample application demonstrates how to implement various AI scenarios on Azure App Service using Azure AI Foundry.
 It provides production-ready code that you can integrate into your existing Flask applications by copying the `AIPlaygroundCode` package and following the integration steps.